Clermont Group

 The Clermont Group is a Singapore-based conglomerate that includes both operational businesses and financial investments.
 Founded by Richard Chandler in 2006, the company has an investment division, Clermont Capital, and a portfolio in healthcare, aerospace, financial services, and technology.
-Primary subsidiaries include Hoan My Medical Corporation, SBFC, and magniX.
+Primary subsidiaries include Hoan My Medical Corporation of Vietnam, SBFC of India, and magniX.

 History

 2006-2012

 The Clermont Group was established in December 2006 by Richard Chandler, a businessman from New Zealand.
 The company was originally named Orient Global, with headquarters in Singapore and additional offices in London and Dubai.
 The founding of Orient Global followed the demerger of the (US$6 billion NAV) investment portfolio Chandler held with his brother, Christopher, which had operated as Sovereign Global since 1986.
 Notable for its corporate governance campaigns in Russia and South Korea, Sovereign Global had been among the first portfolio investors when Brazil and Russia opened to foreign investment in the 1990s.
 It had also invested in Japanese bank stocks in the early 2000s, and owned stakes in Indian businesses such as Housing Development Finance Corp, ICICI Bank and UTI Bank.

 By 2007, Orient Global had established a US$100 million Education Fund, which operated Rumi Education out of Hyderabad.
 Orient Global began investing in healthcare in 2009, establishing Viva Healthcare as a subsidiary.
 Orient Global became the Richard Chandler Corporation in 2010.
 It founded Newtown International, an educational service, in Bangladesh in 2011.
 Also in 2011, the Richard Chandler Corporation invested in the Chinese timber company Sino-Forest, becoming its largest shareholder.
 Sino-Forest filed for bankruptcy the next year.
 In 2012, the Richard Chandler Corporation consolidated its four divisions, and spent $112 million acquiring a 13.4% stake in the Union Bank of Nigeria.